ber0glu/Golang-Backdoor/README.md

 ## What does this software do?

 - It allows creating a backdoor on the targeted system.
-- It can run system commands and send and receive files.
+- It can run system commands, send and receive files.

 ### Usage